TeamPingus/record-thing-ome/README.md

 Thing to call api of Ovenmediaengine, to start/stop recording and check status

-## You need to edit src/main.rs to set your domain and auth header. otherwise it wont work
+## Set your api token and domain in stuff.conf (You need to put the values in quotes, like this: "http://pingusmc.org".
+The same for the token.)
+## Do NOT remove Basic from stuff.conf at token: "Basic TOKEN"!
+Otherwise, it will NOT work
-### https api calls dont seem to work currently, didnt figure out why, yet.
+### https api calls don't seem to work currently, didn't figure out why, yet.

 ### Build instructions:
 ```bash